hRun/SA-haveibeenpwned/README.md

 Just unpack to _$SPLUNK_HOME/etc/apps_ on your Splunk search head and restart the instance.
 Use the deployer in a distributed environment.

+Set _python.version=python2_ or _python.version=python3_ in _commands.conf_ if you would like to explicitly specify the Python version to use.
+Otherwise this will be determined by your instance's global settings.

 ## Requirements

 Your Splunk instance requires acess to the internet (via a proxy) to query https://haveibeenpwned.com/api/v3/*.